foo-dogsquared/freebies-hunt-api/src/list.md

 - [GIMP](https://www.gimp.org/) | **(Yup, this is basically a viable free replacement for Photoshop)** A free and open source photo editor similar to Adobe's Photoshop.
 You can view its source code right [here](https://gitlab.gnome.org/GNOME/gimp).
 - [Inkscape](https://inkscape.org/) | **(Yup, this is basically a viable free replacement for Illustrator.)** A free and open source vector illustration tool similar to Adobe's Illustrator.
 If you're interested in seeing the source code for yourself, you can view it [here](https://gitlab.com/inkscape/inkscape).
 - [Krita](https://krita.org/en/) | A professional free and open source program for professionals, I think.
 It is available on the major desktop platforms: Windows, Mac OS, and Linux.
 If you want to visit the repo yourself, you can visit it from their [GitHub repo](https://github.com/KDE/krita).
+- [Scribus](https://www.scribus.net/) | A cross-platform free and open source page layout program.
+Mainly used for posters, magazine production, book covers, pamphlets, and more.

 ## Content Delivery Networks (CDN)
 ### Included here are some of the businesses that provides a quick way to fetch your project resources. | cdn | #b0fe76